Three giant exoplanets found orbiting twin stars

 This year, we've already seen discoveries like a planet orbiting two stars, then there was a planet orbiting three stars and now, researchers at the Carnegie Institution for Science have found three giant exoplanets orbiting twin stars.
 One star hosts two planets, and the second star hosts the third planet.

 As far as stars go, these two are rather close together to have such massive, Jupiter-sized planets orbiting them.
 They are 360 astronomical units (AUs) apart.
 A single AU represents the distance between the Earth and the sun, or 92.96 million miles.
-This binary star system and its planets represents the smallest-separation binary, where both stars host planets, that has ever been observed, according to lead researcher Johanna Teske.
+This binary star system and its planets represents the smallest-separation twin binary, where both stars host planets, that has ever been observed, according to lead researcher Johanna Teske.

 To put this in perspective, the shortest previous distance between two stars in a binary system hosting planets was 1,000 AU.